 When an application needs to be shared with more than one user, the application owner can add new members.
 With paid accounts, it's possible to assign a level of access for a new member, based on the following types:

 Observers are given read-only access to the application and its devices.
 They are not able to modify, add, or remove any devices, nor are they able to perform device actions.
 This role can only be assigned by application owners on paid plans.

 Operators have all the access given to observers, plus the ability to manage an application's devices.
-This means operators can add new devices, remove devices, perform device actions, and modify device tags, metadata, and environment variables.
+This means operators can add and remove devices, generate & revoke provisioning API keys, perform device actions, and modify device tags, metadata, and environment variables.
 Operators also have full SSH access to the application's devices.
 This role can only be assigned by application owners on paid plans.

 Developers are given, in addition to the access provided to operators, the ability to manage an application.
 This includes pushing new code, modifying fleet-wide environment variables, running application actions, and downloading application images.
 This role is the closest to an application owner—developers can do everything owners can except for deleting the application or adding new members.
 The Developer role can be assigned by application owners on free or paid accounts, and it is the only role available for Starter applications.

 Add a fleet member

 To add a new member to your application, click on the Members tab of the application summary page:

 This brings up a list of all application members, if any have been assigned.
 Click on the Add member button in the top left:

 The Add application member dialog has a dropdown with descriptions of the member types, as well as information about which types are available based on your billing plan.
 Choose a level of access, then enter the username or email address of the new application member: